wavemotion-dave/GimliDS/README.md

 are strongly encouraged to seek out the official Frodo sources if you're at all interested in this emulator code.

 The GimliDS emulator is offered as-is, without any warranty.
-Please see readme.md

 ## BIOS Files